Gergely Ujhelyi [gergej ujheji]

 The answer seems to be ‘yes.’
 Environmental lobbies appear to be more successful in getting the Kyoto Protocol ratified in countries that have a higher corruption index.

 Politicians can ensure that public sector positions are occupied by their supporters by varying the amount of required political services and associated compensation in otherwise similar positions.
 The predictions of our model are borne out in the Argentine public sector, showing that political conditions at the time of hiring have long-lasting effects on wages.

 Our randomized water education campaign among low-income South African households achieved large reductions in nonpayment.
-Surprisingly, however, this is not driven by an increase in consumers’ knowledge.
-We argue that the campaign likely had psychological or “nudging” effects.
+Surprisingly, however, this is not driven by an increase in consumers’ knowledge, showing that education campaigns can affect behavior through channels other than increased information.

-“Choice and Happiness in South Africa,” with Andrea Szabó
+“Choice and Happiness in South Africa,” with Andrea Szabó. [paper]

 “Political Institutions, Interest Groups, and the Ratification of International Environmental Agreements,” with Per Fredriksson. [paper]